fox-techniques/janux-auth-gateway/docs/index.md

 - ✅ A ready-to-use authentication system **for APIs and SaaS apps**.
 - ✅ A secure and scalable solution with **RBAC & JWT**.
 - ✅ Flexibility to extend authentication workflows.
-- ✅ Modern authentication standards with **FastAPI, MongoDB, and Redis**.
+- ✅ Modern authentication standards with **FastAPI, PostgresSQL, MongoDB, and Redis**.

 ---